A highway projection is any building or part of a building either temporary or permanent which projects over or goes under a street.

 - if your application is refused

-- if you disagree with the attached conditions
+- if you disagree with conditions attached to a licence

 - to complain about the location or condition of a highway projection